-- Unlike pagans, Jews were monotheists. - But there are other divine beings.
+- Unlike pagans, Jews were henotheists. - But there are other divine beings.
 The Hebrew Bible tells of angels, demons, cherubim and seraphim. - They are far more powerful than humans, but they exist in a continuum of power.
-Some are more powerful than others. - Some of the more powerful are the angels Michael, Gabriel and Raphael. - God alone was to be worshipped, but many Jews still paid honor and feared these other divine beings.
+Some are more powerful than others. - Some of the more powerful are the angels Michael, Gabriel and Raphael. - In Genesis, the "Sons of God" marry the "daughters of man" and have children; the "sons of God" are angels, as is made clear in the Books of Job and Psalms. - God alone was to be worshipped, but many Jews still paid honor and feared these other divine beings.